First Nations community information

 Council respectfully acknowledges the Traditional Owners of this land, the people of the Kulin Nations.
 We pay our respect to their Elders, past and present.
 We acknowledge and uphold their continuing relationship to this land.

 Click to view an online map that shows the areas that the RAPs cover.
-Note this link shows a broad Victoria view.
-Zooming in shows a clearer boundary.
+Note this link shows a Victoria-wide view.
+Zooming in shows boundaries in Port Phillip.

 We-akon Dilinja – a mourning reflection event

-The annual We-Akon Dilinja mourning reflection is a Reconciliation partnership between the Boon Wurrung Land and Sea Council and the City of Port Phillip.
-This event brings the whole community together to commemorate and celebrate the rich diverse culture of the First Peoples of this land.
+The annual We-Akon Dilinja mourning reflection is a partnership event between the Boon Wurrung Land and Sea Council and the City of Port Phillip.

 ‘The Council of the City of Port Phillip acknowledges that Indigenous Australians were the first people of this land and have survived European settlement for more than two centuries.